How to Contend with Oracle’s Many Licensing Policies

 That kind of ambiguity regarding the location of incorporated terms may seem to be a minor issue.
 However, it nevertheless further complicates an already complicated licensing universe, and it also offers LMS yet another way to surprise Oracle’s customers with previously unidentified licensing requirements during audits.

 Unlike Microsoft’s agreements, there also is no “version control” language in the OMA to identify which, specific ancillary documents have been incorporated into the agreement.
-That fact provides Oracle an excellent opportunity to change the terms upon little or no notice.
+That fact provides Oracle an excellent opportunity to change the terms upon little or no notice, leading to Oracle licensing audits with unsuspecting users.

 For example, in Microsoft’s Product Terms, each product typically includes a list of added-cost functionalities related to that product and the additive licenses that are required in order to support such usage.
 By contrast, there is nothing stated either in the OMA or in any readily accessible, ancillary documents that defines when a licensee of Oracle Database Enterprise Edition is required to purchase licensing for added-cost Database options, like Active Data Guard or Spatial and Graph.
 This is true even though those added-cost options are included with the default Database installation package and often require technical reconfigurations in order to avoid triggering a licensing obligation.